Impact2020 Briefing: November 5, 2019

 Trump remains “the same instinctive, mercurial” candidate who upended American politics in 2016.
 But as he gears up for reelection in 2020, “he sits atop a campaign infrastructure fueled by an unprecedented war chest, a sophisticated digital operation and a disciplined staff,” McClatchy White House correspondents Michael Wilner and Francesca Chambers write.

-Trump, however, is also facing something no first-term president in modern history has had to grapple with -- an impeachment inquiry.
-It underscores a slogan Trump’s senior aides often repeat: Only Trump can beat Trump.
+Trump, however, is also facing something no first-term president in modern history has had to grapple with — an impeachment inquiry.
+It reinforces a slogan Trump’s senior aides often repeat: Only Trump can beat Trump.
 “The race, in their minds, is his to lose,” Wilner and Chambers write.
 Lots more intel on Team Trump’s outlook here.

 Go Beyond the Bubble

-McClatchy’s Vice President of News Kristin Roberts joined Politics Editor Adam Wollner and National Political Correspondent Alex Roarty to relaunch the D.C.
-Bureau’s Beyond the Bubble podcast this week.
+McClatchy’s Vice President of News Kristin Roberts joined Politics Editor Adam Wollner and Senior Political Correspondent Alex Roarty to relaunch the Beyond the Bubble podcast this week.

 Trail Mix